 Elected members and alternates will serve three-year terms.
-The terms should be staggered so that each year one-third of the members are elected.
+The terms should be staggered so that each year onethird of the members are elected.
 Members may serve more than one term.
 One alternate member shall be elected to the committee from each college.
 Colleges should establish procedures to ensure that the alternate is not from the same department as the elected member who may temporarily be replaced.
 Alternates should be those faculty who received the second highest number of votes and are members of a Department other than that in which the committee member elected serves.
+One alternate member shall be elected for the at-large faculty representative.
+This shall be the faculty who received the second highest number of votes in the at-large election and who is a member of a department other than that in which the elected at-large member serves.